viivisalin/viivisalin/README.md

 - Java
 - JavaScript
+- TypeScript
 - Python
 - HTML and CSS
 - C#
 - C++
 - SQL

-I have most experience with Java and JavaScript.
+I have most experience with Java, JavaScript and TypeScript.
 I enjoy working on Front End using React and React Native.
 I also have some experience doing testing with Robot Framework and unit testing with JUnit.
 <!--
 **viivisalin/viivisalin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.